 Millions of people in the U.S. struggle with the decision of whether their senior parents are able to cover the cost for long-term care.
 Monetary issues can be a delicate subject, and when it is time to begin thinking about long-term care needs, having an open and honest discussion about how your parents will be able to pay for aging care services is essential.
-To that end, San Diego Home Caregivers, the experts in home health care in La Jolla and the surrounding areas, has gathered together the following questions to help you get started:
+To that end, San Diego Home Caregivers, the experts in La Jolla elder care and care in the surrounding areas, has gathered together the following questions to help you get started:

 - What are your parents’ assets?
 A good place to begin is to determine approximately how much funding your parents have available in cash, investments, and Social Security.
 This provides a foundation for covering long-term care expenditures.

 - Do your parents anticipate needing financial assistance?
 People are living longer than ever before, meaning more people are outliving the resources they have designated for retirement.
 Ask your parents if they have enough funds to sustain their needs for the balance of their lives.
 If not, how much support will be necessary?

 - Do your parents have insurance?
 Find out if your parents have a long-term care insurance policy, as well as life insurance.
 Review to gain a solid understanding of their policies.

 - Can you access their passwords and account numbers?
 Ask for account and password details, and maintain a copy of this information, along with contact information for your parents’ attorney and financial advisor.
 This will make it an easier process to work through affairs when the need arises.